dan-fritchman/Thesis/content.md

 ### Modules

 Hdl21's primary unit of hardware reuse is the `Module`.
-It intentionally shares this name Verilog's `module` and CHISEL's `Module`, and also bears a strong resemblance to VHDL's `entity` and SPICE's `subckt`.
+It intentionally shares this name with Verilog's `module` and CHISEL's `Module`, and also bears a strong resemblance to VHDL's `entity` and SPICE's `subckt`.
 Hdl21 `Modules` are "chunks" of reusable, instantiable hardware.
 Inside they are containers of a handful of hardware types, including:

 - Instances of other `Modules`
 - Connections between them, defined by `Signals` and `Ports`